rizveeredwan/Bangla-Parts-of-Speech-Tagger/Readme.md

 Contributors of this project are,
-a) Shahriar Sajib
+a) Shahriar Sajib</br>
-b) Redwan Ahmed Rizvee
+b) Redwan Ahmed Rizvee</br>
-c) Muntasir Wahed.
+c) Muntasir Wahed.</br>

+This work was done under supervision of Dr. Mohammad Shoyaib and Dr. Muhammad Asif Hossain Khan.